-- (1) Rule 1.7 in Rule Book Part I shall not apply. - (2) The elected officers, and employees and auditor of Oslo Børs are under obligation to prevent unauthorized parties from responsible for ensuring that no other party can gaining access to, or knowledge of, information about such matters relating to the business or personal affairs of third parties others which may come to their knowledge in the course of their work, as they become aware of through their employment or appointment, except as otherwise laid down in save to the extent required by these rules, legislation, or regulations issued pursuant to legislation.
-Nor may such person Those subject to this duty of confidentiality must not make use of such information for business purposes or in connection with the purchase or sale of financial instruments. - (3) The obligation of confidentiality shall remain in effect after the employment or appointment has terminated This duty of confidentiality does not cease upon the termination of an individual's appointment or employment. - (4) The duty of confidentiality imposed by this section shall not cause any obstacle to prevent the disclosure of information being provided to the supervisory authorities.

-(4)(5) The obligation of confidentiality under this section, the Securities Trading Act and regulations issued pursuant to the Securities Trading Act section 11-13 fourth and sixth paragraph shall apply mutatis mutandis to any other persons receiving information subject to a statutory obligation of confidentiality from Oslo Børs.
+- (1) Rule 1.7 in Rule Book Part I shall not apply. - (2) The elected officers and employees of Oslo Børs are under obligation to prevent unauthorized parties from gaining access to, or knowledge of, information about the business or personal affairs of others which may come to their knowledge in the course of their work, except as otherwise laid down in these rules, legislation, or regulations issued pursuant to legislation.
+Nor may such person make use of such information for business purposes or in connection with the purchase or sale of financial instruments. - (3) The obligation of confidentiality shall remain in effect after the employment or appointment has terminated. - (4) The duty of confidentiality imposed by this section shall not prevent the disclosure of information to the supervisory authorities. - (5) The obligation of confidentiality under this section, the Securities Trading Act and regulations issued pursuant to the Securities Trading Act section 11-13 fourth and sixth paragraph shall apply mutatis mutandis to any other persons receiving information subject to a statutory obligation of confidentiality from Oslo Børs.